Patrick Geddes: Biography

 The son of Janet Stevenson and soldier Alexander Geddes, Patrick Geddes was born in Ballater and the Old Parish Register for baptisms in the parish of Glenmuick Tullich and Glengairn recorded his first name as 'Peter'.
 He was educated in Aberdeenshire, and at Perth Academy.
+His extraordinary capacity for work became evident in early life.

 He studied at the Royal College of Mines in London under Thomas Henry Huxley between 1874 and 1877, never finishing any degree, and he then spent the year 1877–1878 as a demonstrator in the Department of Physiology in University College London where he met Charles Darwin in Burdon-Sanderson's laboratory.
 While in London, he became acquainted with Comtean Positivism, as promoted by Richard Congreve, and he converted to the Religion of Humanity.
 He was elected as a member of the London Positivist Society.
 Later he raised his children to worship 'Humanity' following the Positivist system of belief.
 He lectured in Zoology at Edinburgh University from 1880 to 1888.

-From 1888 to 1918, Geddes worked as a Professor of Botany at the University of Dundee.
+From 1888 to 1918, Geddes worked as the Professor of Botany at University College Dundee.

 He married Anna Morton (1857–1917), who was the daughter of a wealthy merchant, in 1886 when he was 32 years old.
 They had three children: Norah, Alasdair and Arthur.
 During a visit to India in 1917, Anna fell ill with typhoid fever and died, not knowing that their son Alasdair had been killed in action in France.
 Their daughter was the landscape designer Norah Geddes, who was active in Geddes's Open Spaces projects; she married the architect and planner Frank Charles Mears.

 In 1890, he assisted John Wilson in laying out a teaching garden at Morgan Academy in Dundee.

 Between 1894 and 1914, he served as an active member of the ruling Council of the Cockburn Association, a campaigning conservation organisation founded in Edinburgh in 1875.

 In 1895, Geddes published an edition of The Evergreen magazine, with articles on nature, biology and poetics.
 Artists Robert Burns and John Duncan provided illustrations for the magazine.

 Geddes wrote with J. Arthur Thomson an early book on The Evolution of Sex (1889).
 He held the Chair of Botany at University College Dundee from 1888 to 1919, and the Chair of Sociology at the University of Bombay from 1919 to 1924.
 He inspired Victor Branford to form the Sociological Society in 1903 to promote his sociological views.

 While he thought of himself primarily as a sociologist, it was his commitment to close social observation and ability to turn these into practical solutions for city design and improvement that earned him a "revered place amongst the founding fathers of the British town planning movement".
 He was a major influence on the American urban theorist Lewis Mumford.

 He was knighted in 1932, shortly before his death at the Scots College in Montpellier, France on 17 April 1932.